 Net cash provided by operating activities for fiscal 2007 was \$34.3 million compared to \$34.2 million for fiscal 2006.
 The change was primarily due to an increase in net income, offset by an increase in inventory needed to support 50 new stores and a decrease in trade accounts payable due to the timing of inventory receipts and associated payment in the fourth quarter.
 In addition, fiscal 2006 cash flow provided by operating activities benefited due to parts of Washington being declared a federal disaster area due to severe weather in the fourth quarter of fiscal 2006.
 In accordance with the Presidential Disaster Area tax relief, we deferred our federal income tax payment of \$2.5 million from January 2007 to February 2007.
-This positively impacted fiscal 2006's cash flow provided by operations.
+This positively impacted fiscal 2006's cash flow provided by operations and negatively impacted fiscal 2007's cash flow provided by operations.